The Boys season 2: Critical response

 David Griffin from IGN considered the second season to be more profound than the previous one as he deemed that the series "continues its excellent form of balancing its comedy, over-the-top violence, and character development into a cohesive force of awesomeness.
 He also praised Aya Cash' performance as Stormfront, stating that she successfully captures the character charisma during most of her scenes and mostly when she is paired with Homelander.
 In his review for RogerEbert.com, Nick Allen was positive towards over how the show makes references that have been normalized in the American culture: "This is the season that helped me 'get' the appeal of The Boys, especially as it's more fun to spend time with these characters well-past their try-hard introductions.
-There's a totally indulgent nature to the series, the way that it offers such depictions of evil or extreme violence caused by pop culture icons, like an energy drink version of 'Watchmen.'
+There's a totally indulgent nature to the series, the way that it offers such depictions of evil or extreme violence caused by pop culture icons, like an energy drink version of Watchmen.
 And the world of Supes colliding with humans, based on the corruption of absolute power, can be a fascinating backdrop.
 But season two also proves that if the series is going to be so bloated and only sporadically punchy, it's never going to be as powerful as it thinks it is."

-A review for The Daily Telegraph for Ed Power considered that the series successfully managed to show the darker side of the superheroes to which was something that Marvel and DC would not be able to do.
+A review for The Telegraph for Ed Power considered that the series successfully managed to show the darker side of the superheroes to which was something that Marvel and DC would not be able to do.
 Kshitij Rawat from The Indian Express considered that the second season was crazier and bigger than the previous one and lauded the season finale calling it one of the best that he have seen in years to which he commented, "If you like everything about The Boys' Season 1 — including the cynicism, brutality and the swearing — you simply can't go wrong with the second season.
 It turns everything several notches up.
 Due to a bigger budget, there is more action, bigger scale and more complex visual effects.
 It is not Marvel Cinematic Universe yet, and it certainly will never be, but it gets the job done.
 The social commentary is also bolder, and I daresay, The Boys is as brave as Watchmen in this regard."
 Rawat also considered Cash' performance as one of the highlights of the season and considered that the actress did a phenomenal performance, by capturing a character that knows how to use social media to meet her ends and is much more charismatic than Homelander.
 Doreen St. Félix wrote a review for The New Yorker where she considered that the show criticizing the monopoly of the companies such as Marvel and Disney, while also taking into account over how the series manage to deconstructs the superhero genre and the dystopic portrayal of the world and compared it with Watchmen.